 Oak barrels, long the domain of wine and whiskey, are now associated with a trend in cocktails: bartenders the world over are aging libations in oak for weeks on end.
 Barrel aging softens and deepens the palette experience, making classics like Manhattans all the more enticing.
 Each ingredient maintains its distinctive characteristics, and yet, the flavors become more integrated with an oaky underlay.

-Here in JH, where cocktailing is serious business, a handful of establishments are barrel- aging blends to great success.
+Here in JH, where cocktailing is serious business, a handful of establishments are barrel- ging blends to great success.

 Café Genevieve is leading the charge with not one but two barrel-aged cocktails on its bar menu.
 Reimagining the iconic Italian aperitif, Café G offers a barrel-aged Negroni, which smooths the kick of Campari and adds the complement of candied orange.
 Also on tap: a barrel-aged Manhattan made with Rye Whiskey and finished with brandied cherries.